denizen7/rearc-quest/README.md

 - Re-run or prototype analytics from `report_generator.py`
 - Load data from S3 into PySpark or Pandas
 - Validate outputs before production runs
+- Demonstrate multi-language capability using both Pandas and PySpark for identical analysis

 To run: